daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 ---
 <br><br>

 The parallels between technology startups and digital transformation are numerous.
 In both, the overarching goal is to create value through new applications of technology.
-And, today, integrating AI tools is more frequently a component of digital transformation (and, as it turns out, technology startups).
+And, today, integrating AI tools is more frequently a component of digital transformation (and, as it turns out, startups).
 According to Silvio Palumbo of BCG Gamma, companies of all shapes and sizes are posed to find a "competitive advantage" through the “Smart Integration” of AI tools today [1].
 And, while this trend is largely enabled by improvements in the open-source and subscription-tools landscape, the commercial viability of AI innovation continues to hinge on value creation fundamentals.

 > The "unicorn" startup in a VC fund is more valuable than all others (in the fund) combined.<br><br>
 >  **Similarly, an AI tool plugged into the "unicorn" use-case creates more value than all other options combined**.